bencottier/ddpg-replica/notes.md

     - Reducing weight decay.
 However, it is no longer clear that this is the way to go now that I have changed the weight decay to the "classic" formulation rather than `AdamWOptimiser`.
 This is a key thing to investigate, starting with Pendulum.
 - I am concerned about the recent change to as-exact-as-possible introducing bugs.
 We didn't check it that thoroughly, initially.
 It's hard work to get back into but I think it's worth another once-over and cross-check against the paper details, check of how TensorFlow functions work, etc.

+## 2019.08.05

+Reading through all code

+- Hmm, so I know we flip-flopped on `pi_loss` depending on `q_pi`, then `q`, then back to `q_pi`.
+I think `q_pi` is the right _value_ to use, but my reaction is that backpropagating this loss would result in the `q` parameters being changed as well as the `pi` parameters.
+We just want the `pi` parameters to change here.
+Watch this space.
+    - In `minimize` function there is a `var_list` argument:

+        > Optional list or tuple of Variable objects to update to minimize loss.
+Defaults to the list of variables collected in the graph under the key GraphKeys.TRAINABLE_VARIABLES

+    - We need to ablate this bad boy
+- `q_vars = [v for v in ac_vars if 'q' in v.name]`
+    - Is this going to include `q_targ` incorrectly?
+    - No, because `ac_vars` excludes target vars
+- Not sure of clipping the actions to their limits after noise is added is part of the original algorithm - isn't this a change introduced by TD3?
+    - I think it is, but TD3 also uses clipped noise.
+So we can take it out to be purist, but otherwise it should generally be good.

+Checking new paper-detail changes

+- Fan-in is the number of inputs to one hidden unit.
+For an MLP, this is the length of the input vector. `out.shape[1]` seems correct since `out` is the previous output, in turn the current input, and the zeroth dimension is batch size, so the first dimension is the length.

+Running Pendulum with new paper-detail changes (seed 0)

+- Gaussian exploration noise, std 0.1
+- Just to emphasise: standard weight decay with parameter 0.01
+- Looks fine!
+Mildly varying but generally good swing-up, generally -200 to -100 test return
+- As good a time as any to note: user leaderboard for best 100-episode performance (presumably test average) on Pendulum-v0 ranges from -152.24 +- 10.87 to -123.11 +- 6.86.
+We aren't getting that exactly-upright-every-time performance, but close to it.
+    - Epoch 35 to 85: -178.26 +- 94.75.
+    - Epoch 50 to 100: -170.91 +- 95.25
+    - Epoch 75 to 100: -151.42 +- 31.15
+- There is the occasional drop, e.g. epoch 55 (-511) and 64 (-661)
+- Now, we haven't made any substantive changes to the code since the last cheetah run, so we should still consider that problematic.
+So now I will implement the backprop change and test Pendulum again.

+Running Pendulum with `actor_minimize` `var_list=pi_vars` (seed 0)

+- Looks better - tighter angles
+    - Update: tighter angles only sometimes
+- Comparative results
+    - Epoch 35 to 85: -160.01 +- 40.31
+    - Epoch 50 to 100: -154.50 +- 39.29
+    - Epoch 75 to 100: -151.86 +- 30.59
+- So towards the end, about the same, but better earlier on, without major hitches.
+This shouldn't be given much weight because it's only one seed, but it almost surely is not worse.

+Running Cheetah with `actor_minimize` `var_list=pi_vars` (seed 0)

+- It just isn't _moving_.
+It stops after a few hundred steps.
+The best it does is a handstand.
+- Cranking the exploration noise to 0.5 std
+    - Yup, exploration noise must control the "do stuff" parameter to an extent, but 0.5 may be overkill - it is doing much better but is unreliable and erratic (4 epochs in)
+    - Case in point, it is currently succeeding by sliding along its back.
+    - Fairly stable; one collapse in return (epoch 18) where it just flipped over and stopped.
+- Goldilocks: 0.2 std
+    - Similar to 0.1
+- 0.3 std
+    - Looked ok, but not beyond 1000 (didn't see visual behaviour)
+    - Seed 10 and 20
+- 0.2 std
+    - Seed 10 and 20

+## 2019.08.06

+Cheetah seed 0,10,20 std 1.0

+- So it's doing ok again, but, again, it likes to move upside down
+    - Who am I to judge its preferred locomotive orientation?